Please refer to the Tutorials page.

 Since every computer in a network is assigned with an IP address to retrieve information, all activity performed online has an IP signature.
 Just like your Internet Service Provider (ISP), every webpage tracks the IP address of a visitor to collect user-oriented data and this is done without the agreement of the visitor.

 All kinds of user identification can be collected by tracking this IP address, and straightaway, the website can gather wide variety of information such as ISP, actual location and other information that can be stored and used respectively to the discretion of the website.
-For instance, we can see that you are located in BRUSSELS, BELGIUM and your ISP is TELENET.

 At present, search engine giants such as Google are using IP addresses as well to associate search pattern and online activity with every single user.
 This is being done to send more targeted ads, but with the kind of information that is being collected, it is worrying to note that Google is in a position to profile and internet user quite accurately.